ArtemGontar/solutionarchitect/content/posts/clouds/aws-cost-optimization.md

 ---
-title: "Top 10 AWS Cost Optimization Strategies: A Comprehensive Guide"
+title: "Top 10 AWS Cost Optimization Strategies: Best practices"
 description: "AWS is one of the most popular cloud providers today, but its cost can quickly get out of hand if you're not careful."
 date: 2023-01-16T20:13:07+02:00
 keywords: